|

 pressure before you start.

-- Take a torch & mirror: ideal time to sport check disk
+- Take a torch & mirror: ideal time to spot check disk

-Take a smallish flat screwdriver for flipping out stones
+a smallish flat screwdriver for flipping out stones before they

-before they dig in too deep.
-Optionally take a stick of chalk
+dig in too deep.
+Take a stick of chalk to mark tyres.

 - Working on road is a right pain, dangerous, might be